 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
 He or she will tell you what time you should arrive at the hospital for your surgery.
-If you are scheduled for surgery on Monday you will be called on Friday.
-If you do not receive a call by 7:00 pm, please call (212) 639-5014.
-Use this area to write in information when the clerk calls:
+If you are scheduled for surgery on a Monday you will be called on the Friday before.
+If you do not receive a call by 7:00 pm, please call 212-639-5014.
+Use this area below to write in information when the clerk calls:

 Do not eat or drink anything after midnight the night before your surgery.
 This includes water, hard candy, and gum.

-- You may shower, but do not put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.
+- Do not put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.

-- Leave valuables, such as credit cards, jewelry, or checkbooks at home.
+- Leave valuables, such as credit cards and jewelry, at home.

-Your will have your surgery at the Surgical Day Hospital (SDH) 1275 York Avenue (Between 67th and 68th Streets).
-Take the M elevator to 2nd floor.
+Your surgery will be done at the Surgical Day Hospital (SDH) in the main hospital, which is located at 1275 York Avenue (between East 67th and East 68th Streets).
+Take the M elevator to the 2nd floor.

 After Your Surgery

 After your surgery, you will be taken to the Post-Anesthesia Care Unit (PACU) to recover.
-Family members may visit you in the PACU.
+Your nurse will continue to monitor your heart, breathing, and blood pressure.
+Family members can visit you in the PACU.

-You will feel some pain after your surgery, but your nurse will give you medicine to help.
+You will feel some pain after your surgery, but your nurse will give you medication to help.
 If your pain does not get better, tell your nurse.

-You will have several small incisions in your abdomen.
-The incisions are closed with Steri-Strips® (small strips of tape) or Dermabond® (surgical glue).
+You will have several small incisions on your abdomen.
+The incisions will be closed with Steri-Strips® (small strips of tape) or Dermabond® (surgical glue).
 Before you leave the hospital, your nurse will show you how to care for your incisions.
-You may shower 24 hours after your surgery.

 - Can eat solid food.
 It may take several weeks for your appetite to return to what it was before your surgery.